marionbarker/loopdocs/docs/browser/prepare-app.md

 After creating the identifiers, you will need to modify to make sure the correct App Group is associated with each identifier (there will be instructions) and you need to prepare the App - one of those identifiers just created is used as the `Bundle ID` for building your app.
 This can be a little confusing and a lot of pages over at Apple look the same.
 Make sure you follow the links given for each section.

 * App Group: associates different identifiers so the app works correctly - you will do this step under your Apple Developer ID account.
-* App: associates a particular identiers as the main Loop code - you will do this step under the App Connect site which is associated with your developer ID but is a different URL.
+* App: associates a particular identifier as the main Loop code - you will do this step under the App Connect site which is associated with your developer ID but is a different URL.

 ## Configure Identifiers for Loop